JordanWu1997/I3_Sway_Config/config/rofi/README.md

 ## Rofi Tips:
 - Auto-selection (select if there is only one option) is disabled in configurations except `config_i3mark.rasi`
-- Auto-selection can be enabled with adding `-auto-select` flag
+- Auto-selection can be enabled by adding `-auto-select` flag